garethyr/Movators.rte/DEBUG README.txt

 	b - Displays info on all movator affected actors for this controller's team's movators

-	n - Dispalys info on all the movator paths for this controller's team, also displays how many paths each movator has and the total number of paths
+	n - Displays info on all the movator paths for this controller's team, also displays how many paths each movator has and the total number of paths

 3. Functional
 	x - Recalculates all the paths for this controller's team, then places objective arrows above all movators showing their position.